-Version Date Nature of revision 15 EB 58, Annex # 26 November 2010 (i) Editorial revision to include combination of any of the Type III methodologies where activities lead to generation of methane, with any of the Type I methodologies for utilising the methane generated for generation of renewable energy can be applied in PoAs; (ii) Revision to include any combination of SSC methodologies that has been applied in a registered project may also be applied in the context of PoAs.
-14.1 EB 55, Annex 35 Modifying the title from "Guidelines to SSC CDM methodologies" back 03 August 2010 to its original title of "General Guidelines to SSC CDM methodologies".

-14 EB 55, Annex 35 30 July 2010 To update the document to reflect the latest decisions of the Board including; Eligibility of SSC CDM project activities; Simplified modalities for demonstrating additionality for very small CDM project activities; Non-binding best practice examples to demonstrate additionality for SSC project activities; Guidelines for objective demonstration and assessment of barriers; Guidelines on assessment of de-bundling for SSC project activities; Application of multiple methodologies for a PoA; Definition of Renewable Biomass; Effect of the revision of an approved SSC methodology or tool (corrected); ■ Definition of Natural Gas; Reference to CDM Glossary of Terms.
+Version Date Nature of revision 16 EB 59, Annex 9 18 February 2011 To clarify the rated/installed capacity of renewable electricity generating unit involving turbine-generator systems and applicable test procedures cited in SSC CDM methodologies.
+15 EB 58, Annex 23 26 November 2010 (i) Editorial revision to include combination of any of the Type III methodologies where activities lead to generation of methane, with any of the Type I methodologies for utilising the methane generated for generation of renewable energy can be applied in PoAs; (ii) Revision to include any combination of SSC methodologies that has been applied in a registered project may also be applied in the context of PoAs.
+14.1 03 August 2010 Modifying the title from "Guidelines to SSC CDM methodologies" back to its original title "General Guidelines to SSC CDM methodologies".
+14 EB 55, Annex 35 30 July 2010 To update the document to reflect the latest decisions of the Board including; Eligibility of SSC CDM project activities; Simplified modalities for demonstrating additionality for very small CDM project activities; Non-binding best practice examples to demonstrate additionality for SSC project activities; Guidelines for objective demonstration and assessment of barriers; Guidelines on assessment of de-bundling for SSC project activities; Application of multiple methodologies for a PoA; Definition of Renewable Biomass; Effect of the revision of an approved SSC methodology or tool (corrected); Definition of Natural Gas; Reference to CDM Glossary of Terms.
 13 EB 54, Annex 14 28 May 2010 Revised guidelines for Type II and Type III Greenfield and capacity addition projects; Guidelines on lifetime of equipment revised to refer to Tool to determine the remaining lifetime of equipment.
 12.1 EB 50, para.
 51 16 October 2009 The Board agreed to approve the general guidelines for sampling and surveys for SSC project activities.
 The Board requested the secretariat to update the relevant sections of general guidance to SSC methodologies to reflect the approval of this guideline.
 As a consequence the following sentence on page 3 was deleted: "12. (e) the sample should be representative of the population and should have a minimum level of confidence of one times the standard deviation (one sigma), unless detailed specifications are provided as part of the indicated methodology."
 12 EB 41, Annex 20 02 August 2008 Additional guidance on baseline for Type II Greenfield projects (new facilities), retrofit of existing equipment and capacity increase, consideration of lifetime of existing equipment, consideration of national policies in the baseline added.
 11 EB 35, Annex 35 19 October 2007 Additional guidance to expand the applicability of all approved Type III methodologies to include Greenfield projects (new facilities).
 10 EB 26, Annex 27 29 September 2006 General guidance on conversion factor for solar collectors to calculate output capacity from the area.
-09 EB 25, Annex 32 21 July 2006 Revised general guidance on output capacity of renewable based energy generating equipment.
-08 EB 23, Annex 33 24 February 2006 General guidance on monitoring from the simplified modalities and procedures for small-scale CDM project activities.